Maine mass shootings: Community mourns while in lockdown

 Governor Mills spoke of a “dark day” for Maine that struck at “the very heart of who we are.”
 She added, “We are a resilient and caring people.
 In the days and weeks ahead, we will need to lean on those qualities more than ever before.”

 On Friday, Maine Department of Public Safety Commissioner Michael Sauschuck was asked at a news conference about whether an extended shelter-in-place policy could delay the recovery process for the community after such a traumatic event.
 Mr. Sauschuck said that bringing the suspect to justice was the priority, but that healing must happen next.
 “It’s going to take a while for the community to work through this.
 It’s going to take a lifetime for the families,” he said.
+At the end of the day, he announced that the policy has been rescinded, effective on Saturday, though hunting in the area is prohibited.

 For Leroy Walker Jr., Wednesday night was a long, sleepless nightmare that began with a phone call just after 7 p.m.
 “My youngest son called me up and said, ‘Dad, something’s going on at Schemengees.
 I think a gunman went in and shot my brother.’
 I almost fell apart,” he says.

-Note: Editor's note: This story has been updated to reflect that the shelter-in-place policy has been rescinded, effective Saturday.